What is exophthalmos or proptosis?

 Abnormal protrusion of eyeballs in endocrine disorders especially in thyroid dysfunction is known as exophthalmos.
 And, abnormal bulging of eyeballs in every other dysfunction is called proptosis.

-When the volume of the orbit is decreased, the contents in the orbit is protruded anteriorly.
+When the volume of the orbit is decreased, the contents in the orbit are protruded anteriorly.
 This is called exorbitism.

 There is no actual bulging of the eyeball in pseudoproptosis.
 For instance, enophthalmos of one eye may cause apparent bulging of the other eye.
 Similarly, the elongation of eyeballs in high myopia gives the false appearance of bulging eyes.